lolzio5/Team05-RISCV-Final/README.md

 ### Redundency and Cost

-The ability to quickly develop modules that can be interpretted by team members who haven't worked on them meant that the implementation of certain operations/computations was naive and simple - leading to potential trade-offs with higher hardware cost in the design.
+The ability to quickly develop modules that can be interpretted by team members who haven't worked on them meant that the implementation of certain operations/computations was kept simple and clear - leading to potential trade-offs with higher hardware cost in the design.

 One particular example of this is the choice of using a seperate adder for branch instructions and ALU.
 Using the same adder for typical ALU operations, like addition, and for jalr and branch instructions would have reduced the hardware cost of another adder, yet could have made the design more convoluted.
 This is because, in the case of utilising a single adder, the value of the PC would need to propagate alongside the source register values through the CPU and additional control signals would be needed to distinguish between the writing of register computation and writing the next pc value/ret address.